buddydev/mediapress/readme.txt

 e.g.

-1. Download `mediapress.xyz.zip` and extract
+1. Download `mediapress.xyz.zip` (where xyz is version number )and extract
 1. Upload `mediapress` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Visit Dashboard->MediaPress->settings and click save